anthonybudd/WP_Model/readme.md

 If you want to JSON encode a model and keep virtual properties you can do this by adding the property $serialize to the model.

+Conversely, if you would like to hide a propery you can do this by adding $protected to the model

 ```php

 Class Product extends WP_Model